iwametal/coffee-dwm/README.md

 ## <sup>layer 4</sup> USAGE
 I use xorg as display server and xinitrc as my dwm launcher.
 If you want to check, there is my [~/.xinirc](https://github.com/iwametal/linux-config/blob/master/.xinitrc) file.
 If you opt for the same method, then you just need to type `startx` in your tty, and voilá, your DWM is launched.

-So, without further ado, there are all the important things/notes about my DWM:
+So, without further ado, these are all the important things/notes about my DWM:
 ### <sup>layer 4.1</sup> DEPENDENCIES
 Well, of course, after so many configurations, some external programs were used in a couple parts of the code, such as in keyboard shortcuts definitions, for example.
 So, I made a list of all the dependencies needed for my DWM works 100%.
 And [there it is](https://github.com/iwametal/dwm/blob/master/dependencies.md).